Best Dash Camera Reviews And Updates

 Some of the latest dashboard cameras are powered via a supercapacitor – as opposed to a standard lithium-ion battery.
 Supercapacitors charge much quicker than regular rechargeable batteries.

 In fact, a typical rechargeable battery may take several hours to charge while a super capacitor may only take a few minutes.
 Along with charging quickly, super capacitors have a longer service life.
 They can last through hundreds of thousands of charges – compared to less than one thousand for a lithium-ion battery.

 Size of Memory Cards

 The majority of 2016 dash cams use MicroSD cards for storing video.
 Though, there are some models that still use full-sized SD cards.
 In addition to the type of card, the maximum storage capacity recognized by the device may vary.

 Another beneficial feature is GPS logging.
 With this option, your camera unit can automatically imprint your GPS location while recording video.
 In the event of an accident, theft, or vandalism, you will have evidence of the exact location where the issue occurred.

 Loop recording is becoming a standard feature.
 With loop recording, your camera will continue recording video, even if your memory card is full.
-How does this work?
-All of your videos are stored as small video files and contain a time stamp.
-Once your memory card is full, the camera will begin recording over the oldest files on your card.

 Multiple File Formats